zer0def/nginxinc-kubernetes-ingress/examples-of-custom-resources/waf/README.md

 ## Prerequisites

 1. Follow the installation [instructions](../../docs/installation.md) to deploy the Ingress controller with NGINX App Protect.
-1. Save the public IP address of the Ingress controller into a shell variable:
+1. Save the public IP address of the Ingress Controller into a shell variable:
     ```
     $ IC_IP=XXX.YYY.ZZZ.III
     ```
-1. Save the HTTPS port of the Ingress controller into a shell variable:
+1. Save the HTTP port of the Ingress Controller into a shell variable:
     ```
-    $ IC_HTTPS_PORT=<port number>
+    $ IC_HTTP_PORT=<port number>
     ```

 ## Step 1.
 Deploy a Web Application